 Correcting Dangerous Behavior

-Your employees may not like it when you notice that they are not wearing their seat belts or they are not braking enough, but correcting bad driving habits adds to driver safety because it can prevent accidents and save lives.
+Your employees may not like it when you notice that they are not wearing their seat belts or they are not braking enough, but correcting bad driving habits and discourteous behavior adds to driver safety because it can prevent accidents and save lives.

 You can use telematics data and camera footage as evidence to reinforce rules for your drivers and remedy potentially lethal mistakes before they cause an accident.
 Reward safe drivers and achieve increased driver safety by encouraging safe driving behaviors and practices.

 Your company vehicles, just like your phone, can track their current location, location history, and a chronology of your travels.
 It has the ability to determine when your vehicle is driven, where it goes, its speed, and whether it’s accelerating too fast or the brakes are hit too hard.
 Even cell phone or seatbelt use can be recorded!

 Businesses that include telematics software are focused on driver safety for their employees, as well as their performance.
 This, in turn, improves driver retention rates, increases morale, and makes each driver feel motivated to be their personal best, especially with the addition of new incentives.

 Driver safety is critical for fleet businesses, and both insurance companies and the government know it.
 When you demonstrate that you are taking every step possible to ensure that your employees drive safely, they reward you with new incentives.